Religion in Sweden

 Side view of Uppsala Cathedral, the headquarters of the Church of Sweden.

 Religion in Sweden has, over the years, become increasingly diverse.
 Christianity was the religion of virtually all of the Swedish population from the 12th to the early 20th century, but it has rapidly declined throughout the late 20th and early 21st century.

 Christianity came to Sweden as early as the 9th century mainly as a result of an expansion in trade.
 The ancient Nordic religions were slowly replaced.
 By the 12th century, Christianity became the established national religion and the Archdiocese of Uppsala was established as the first national church.
 Swedish Christians belonged to the Catholic Church until 1527 when the Swedish state church was established as a Protestant church based on Lutheran principles, following the Protestant Reformation enacted by Martin Luther which converted most of Germanic Europe.
 The Lutheran Church of Sweden was formed and remained the official religion of the Christian state until the turn of the 21st century.

-In recent years, the Swedish religious landscape has become increasingly diverse, with Christians comprising in 2021 some 59.6% (of which 53.2% belonging to the Church of Sweden) of the total population and rising numbers of people of other religions (2.5%) and unaffiliated people (37.9%).
+In recent years, the Swedish religious landscape has become increasingly diverse, with Christians comprising in 2021 some 59.6% (of which 53.2% belonging to the Church of Sweden which dropped to 50.7% in 2025) of the total population and rising numbers of people of other religions (2.5%) and unaffiliated people (37.9%).
 The Lutheran Church of Sweden – which was the state religion until 2000 – is by far the largest Christian denomination but is facing a continuous decline in registered membership.
-Other minor Christian denominations include Free churches, the Catholic Church and Eastern Orthodox Churches.
+Other minor Christian denominations include Free churches, the Catholic Church, and the Eastern Orthodox Church.
 Muslims make up the largest non-Christian religious group, followed by Buddhists, Jews and Hindus.
 Jews are one of Sweden's five official national minorities with Yiddish one of the officially recognised minority languages.
 The country has ratified the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.